 - The decedent suffered fatal injuries.

 We understand the legal concept of negligence can get complicated.
-You don’t have to pass the Bar Exam to seek compensation for a loved one’s passing, however.
-Our team in Lakeland will manage everything your case requires.
+However, our experienced lawyers will manage everything your case requires.

 Meet with an Attorney Serving Lakeland About Your Case Today

-You can speak with an attorney from the Law Offices of Anidjar & Levine about your loved one’s death and rights today.
+Speak with a compassionate attorney from the Law Offices of Anidjar & Levine about your loved one’s death and rights today.
+You can also complete our online case evaluation form to tell us about your circumstances.

-We provide these consultations so we can learn as much as possible about your case and determine your next steps.
-We can pursue compensation for you and your family.
-Connect with us today to learn more.
+We provide free initial consultations so we can learn as much as possible about your case and help you determine your next steps, including pursuing financial compensation for you and your family.
+Contact us today to learn more.